rumiio/SageMaker_Custom_Container/README.md

         >chmod +x build_and_push.sh
         >./build_and_push.sh image_classification_sample
         ```
-    This step will take a few minutes.
+    This step will take 15-20 minutes.

 1. After the script completes, go to ECR console and see the repo and image that were created by executing **build_and_push.sh** in the previous step.
 Copy the image URI.
 We will use this when we create the model object on SageMaker.